 In all states, an adult who drives with a blood alcohol content (BAC) level of .08% or above is guilty of a DUI or DWI.
 (The limit in Utah is now .05%.)
 For drivers under the age of 21, almost all states set the limit at .01% or .02%.
 Police officers often administer chemical tests to measure the BAC in your breath, blood, urine, or saliva.
-The results of these tests are usually a big part of the prosecution's DUI or DWI case against you.
-If you can successfully challenge the accuracy of these tests, the test results may be deemed inadmissible at trial.
-(To learn more about blood alcohol content and how it is measured, see Nolo's article How Alcohol Can Lead to a DUI or DWI.)
+The results of these tests are usually a big part of the prosecution's DUI case against you.
+If you can successfully challenge the validity of these tests, the test results may be deemed inadmissible at trial.
+(Read more about blood alcohol content and how it is measured.)

 In many states, if you refuse to take a chemical test, your license may be automatically suspended.
 If arresting officers fail to advise you of this consequence, the results of the test might not be admitted in court or in a license suspension hearing.
 Similarly, some states require police officers to offer a choice between tests.
 If officers fail to comply with the law, this could affect the admissibility of test results.